silktie296/silktie296.github.io/_posts/2024-03-16-using-youtube-dl.md

     </div>
 </div>

-If the Windows Store opens instead when using the command, you can tell Windows it installed doing the following:
+If the Windows Store opens instead when using the command, you can tell Windows it is installed by doing the following:
 - Open Settings: 'System > Settings > Apps > Apps & features'
 - Select 'App execution aliases'
 - Uncheck the entries for: 'App Installer - python.exe' and 'App Installer - python3.exe'